Blue Nail Art Is Hot Right Now

 Two-Toned French

 If and when you're looking to level-up a French manicure, make it two toned.
-This example uses two different shade of blue by Paintbox, Like Rain and Like Wonder.
+This example uses two different shade of blue by Paintbox, Like Rain and Like Wonder ( see similar here and here).
 But really any shade of blue, light plus dark, will give you the vibe.
 With a striping brush, you could even give this a whirl at home.

 Powder Swirls